DS-fb/BittrexProfitCalc/README.md

 You need to install the python interpreter from https://www.python.org/downloads/ From there, open command line and install pandas "pip install pandas"

-Download a cvs copy of your trades from Bittrex at  https://bittrex.com/History Click the 'CVS' button under the 'COMPLETED' Section.
+Download a csv copy of your trades from Bittrex at  https://bittrex.com/History Click the 'CSV' button under the 'COMPLETED' Section.
-Move that file to the location the script is located and rename it to 'bittrex.cvs' Using -z option will remove all the wallets holding 0 coins.
+Move that file to the location the script is located and rename it to 'bittrex.csv' Using -z option will remove all the wallets holding 0 coins.

 Run the script from command line.